 Spend your afternoon further North by heading out towards Mossman Gorge and Port Douglas.
 Hiring a car is easily the best way to get around in Cairns and there are plenty of places to do so.
 Get out onto the road and travel towards Mossman and Port along the spectacular Great Barrier Reef Drive.
 It’s like no other, and must be one of the most picturesque drives in Australia.
 Don’t forget to get a quick snap at Rex Lookout as you pass it on your right half way through your journey.

 It takes just over an hour to get to Mossman, but it is definitely worth the journey.
 Park your car at the Visitor’s Centre, and hop on the short bus ride out to the actual Gorge (AUS $9.10 return fare).
 Mossman Gorge will take your breath away (probably literally if you take the plunge and dive in – it is very, very fresh).
-Situated within the Daintree Rainforest, which is thought to be one of the three oldest rainforests in the entire world, the water sparkles as it cascades over enormous pebbles and is almost unbelievably clear.
+Situated within the Daintree Rainforest, the water sparkles as it cascades over enormous pebbles and is almost unbelievably clear.
 You’d be forgiven for thinking you had fallen into a real life fairy tale.

 Spend the rest of your afternoon wandering through the picturesque holiday town of Port Douglas just a mere 10 minute drive away from the Gorge.
 Keep your eyes pealed as this famous little town has seen the likes of Mick Jagger, John Travolta, Tom Hanks and other celebrities all wanting to experience a little bit of the Tropical North Queensland magic themselves.
 Then finish the day taking in the sunset under the palm trees of Port Douglas’s Rex Smeal Park.